-INTERVENTION PACKAGE TARGET POPULATION INTENDED USER TIME TO TRAIN FRONTLINE STAFF FREQUENCY OF INTERVENTION CONTENT OF PACKAGE NOTES LINKS TO FURTHER INFORMATION MHGAP Any person1 suffering from the following priority conditions: Depression Psychoses Self-harm/suicide Epilepsy Dementia Disorders due to substance abuse Mental and behavioural disorders in children and adolescents Any other significant mental health complaints (e.g., stress) Supervisors: Specialist (psychiatry or neurology) physicians or nurse and/or existing nonspecialized supervisors.
+INTERVENTION PACKAGE TARGET POPULATION INTENDED USER TIME TO TRAIN FRONTLINE STAFF FREQUENCY OF INTERVENTION CONTENT OF PACKAGE NOTES LINKS TO FURTHER INFORMATION MHGAP Any person 1 suffering from the following priority conditions: • Depression • Psychoses • Self-harm/suicide • Epilepsy • Dementia • Disorders due to substance abuse • Mental and behavioural disorders in children and adolescents • Any other significant mental health complaints (e.g., stress) Supervisors: Specialist (psychiatry or neurology) physicians or nurse and/or existing non- specialized supervisors.
 Implementers: Non-specialized healthcare workers (e.g., community health workers, nurses, physicians).
 Supervisors: 5 days.
 Implementers: 5-6 days, continuous supervision.
 Assessment: May include more than one assessment depending on symptoms presented.
 Intervention: Dependent on condition diagnosed.
-For example: • Depression: Second appoint within a week, regular follow-up at least monthly for the first three months, reduce as condition improves. • Dementia: minimum follow-up every 3 months. • Psychoses: Initially follow up daily if possible, once responding to treatment, monthly to quarterly follow up is recommended.
+For example: Depression: Second appoint within a week, regular follow-up at least monthly for the first three months, reduce as condition improves.
+Dementia: minimum follow-up every 3 months.
+Psychoses: Initially follow up daily if possible, once responding to treatment, monthly to quarterly follow up is recommended.
 See resources for details on other conditions.
-Assessment: Flowcharts, starting with a common presentation of suspected condition, from which there is a serious of clinical assessment questions, one should move down the chart answering yes or no. Designed for implementation in low- and middle-income countries. mhGAP Intervention Guide - Version 2.0
+Training manuals for supervisors/trainers and implementors.
+General guidelines for good clinical practice.
+Master chart containing common presentations of priority conditions, this guides the user to the correct modules.
+Modules are organized by priority conditions and contain: Assessment: Flowcharts, starting with a common presentation of suspected condition, from which there is a serious of clinical assessment questions, one should move down the chart answering yes or no, in order to get a clinical assessment and management plan.
+Management: Details on interventions that will help manage assessed conditions.
+Follow-up: Flowchart to guide follow-up procedures.
+Designed for implementation in low- and middle-income countries. mhGAP Intervention Guide - Version 2.0